|GPS:||35.25, -111.709 Google Map · Climbing Area Map|

-Flagstaff is renown for it's pocketed limestone roofs, with Priest Draw being undoubtedly the most famous area, though these roofs can be found tucked away in folds all over Northern Arizona.
+Flagstaff is renown for it's pocketed limestone roofs, with Priest Draw Area being undoubtedly the most famous area, though these roofs can be found tucked away in folds all over Northern Arizona.
 A committed core of local boulders are establishing breath taking hard lines around Flagstaff.
 While the list of hard problems continues to grow, a moderate boulderer is going to find a slew of classic lines at crags like Buffalo Park, Lake Mary Areas, and Turkey Tanks.
 From the Fontainebleau like slopers of Kelly Canyon, to the sharp dacite crimps of Gloria's, Northern Arizona is a treasure trove of unique problems on at least eight different types of stone.